Farhad Kazemi: Coaching career

 Farhad Kazemi has coached many clubs in Iran, most of which have been in the first division.
-He managed to have a very successful spell at Sepahan from 2002 to 2005, this success gained him a lot of recognition.

 Temporary Suspension from coaching in The IPL

 A set of regulations was published by The Iran Pro League (IPL) Organisation stating some laws that players and coaches needed to perform by, otherwise they would consequently be suspended from activities in the league.

 The so-called “Manshoor Akhalghi” was very much criticised by the people, criticising the charter itself as well as the people who took the biased decisions.
 It had been a very controversial matter in Iranian media, and many arguments erupted in Iranian football.

 The Iran Pro League Organisation accused Farhad Kazemi of being a “Manshoori” and was put on the suspension list, stopping him from having any activities in the Pro League.
 He joined Aboomoslem Mashhad F.C. in November 2009 but the organisation did not give him the permit to sit on the bench as they mentioned the fact that he is on the suspension list, providing no evidence to prove their accusations.

 Subsequently Farhad Kazemi joined and coached Gostaresh Foolad F.C. who played in a lower division, the Azadegan League, he managed to take them to the final of the Hazfi Cup (FA Cup) after beating many teams like Zob Ahan F.C., only to lose to Tehran giants Persepolis F.C. in the final.

 After many debates, it was agreed that Farhad Kazemi's name would be taken off the suspension list; otherwise the complaints from Farhad Kazemi would be taken further, and into courts.